sdesabbata/r-for-geographic-data-science/docs/220-reproducibility.md

 [This is a link to the University of Leicester](http://le.ac.uk) and **this is in bold**.

-The core Markdown notation used in this session is presented below.
+The core Markdown notation used in this chapter is presented below.
 A full RMarkdown *cheatsheet* is available [here](https://www.rstudio.com/wp-content/uploads/2015/02/rmarkdown-cheatsheet.pdf).

 ```mark
 # Header 1